Pizzicati cookies or Italian pinch cookies are delicate and crumbly cookies filled with jam - perfect for breakfast or tea time!

 For the full recipe, scroll down to the easy-to-print recipe card.

+STEP 2.
 Transfer the ball onto a sheet of cling film, flatten it into a disk and wrap it well.
 Let the dough rest in the refrigerator for 30 minutes to 1 hour.

-Bring the sides of the dough together as if to close the circle, and pinch the ends together, gently but firmly to secure them.
+STEP 4.
+Place half a teaspoon of jam in the center of each circle.
+Bring the sides of the dough together, and pinch the ends together to secure them.
 Bake for 17 minutes, then cool on a baking rack.

 Once cooled completely, sprinkle them with powdered sugar and serve.